evanmayer/hotspot/docs/howto.md

 The eyelet positions should not change in the x-direction, unless the motor mounts are removed from the aluminum frames.

-The input file also describes the dimensions of the raft carrying the Hawkeye IR sources, in terms of the X- and Y-separation of the eyelets on the raft.
-This information is used in the control algorithm to calculate the necessary cable lengths needed to move the raft centroid to a given location.
+The final piece of information needed for the robot to move is the initial position, the home position.
+The installed position of the corner feature on the underside of the homing bar is measured, so that when the raft is nested in the corner feature, a repeatable and known raft centroid position is acheived.
+The homed centroid position is entered at the command line when prompted.

-Finally, the installed position of the corner feature on the underside of the homing bar is measured, so that when the raft is nested in the corner feature, a repeatable and known raft centroid position is acheived.
-The homed centroid position is entered when prompted by the program.
+## Example Geoemtry Calculation

-## Example Calculation
+This is an example of the measurements needed to create a geoemtry file.
+Actual values listed here should not be used unless they have been verified against actual hardware, as raft and endpoint dimensions could have changed due to hardware revisions.

-For a benchtop test, the frame separation is $0.392 \pm 0.001$ m, so the movable side y-coordinates are $0.392 - 0.014 = 0.378$ m.
+For a benchtop test, the frame separation is $0.392 \pm 0.001$ m, so the north side y-coordinates are $0.392 - 0.014 = 0.378$ m.

 | Feature               | X               | Y               |
 |:---------------------:|:---------------:|:---------------:|